ministryofjustice/dory-dnsmasq/README.md

 [Dory](https://github.com/FreedomBen/dory) uses this container to provide the dnsmasq services in conjunction with an nginx-proxy.
-It's a very lightweight container built on Alpine Linux (based off of [andyshinn/dnsmasq](https://hub.docker.com/r/andyshinn/dnsmasq/).
+It's a very lightweight container built on Alpine Linux, using only the dnsmasq-dnssec package.
 See the [dory](https://github.com/FreedomBen/dory) project page for more info.

 ## How do I use it?